Azure/azure-powershell/src/Marketplace/Marketplace.Autorest/docs/Get-AzMarketplacePrivateStoreCollection.md

 ```

-This command gets list of private store collections
+This command gets list of private store collections.

 ## PARAMETERS